openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 > The meaning of a `CONSTANT_SpecializationLinkage` constant depends on context.
-When used directly by a bytecode instruction to access an API point, it will denote the ordered pair of *both* a symbolic reference to an API point *and* a linkage parameter to validate for that API point.
+When used directly by a bytecode instruction to access an API point, it will denote the ordered pair of *both* a symbolic reference to an API point *and* a linkage selector to validate for that API point.
 But a `CONSTANT_SpecializationLinkage` constant used as a loadable constant (via `ldc` or as a static argument), if it wraps a `CONSTANT_Class`, resolves simply to a species mirror for a specialization of that class.
 Other linkage